Dynamic Web Pages Scraping With Python: Guide to Scrape All Content

 Output

-And there you have it, the H4s of the first 20 products!
+And there you have it, the names of the first 24 products!

-_Remark: Using Selenium for dynamic web scraping can get tricky with continuous Selenium updates.
-Do well to go through the latest changes._
+Remark: Using Selenium for dynamic web scraping can get tricky with continuous Selenium updates.
+It's important to stay informed about the latest changes.

 Conclusion

 Dynamic web pages are everywhere.
 Thus, there's a high enough chance you'll encounter them in your data extraction efforts.
-Remember that getting familiar with their structure will help you identify the best approach for retrieving your target information.
+Remember that familiarizing yourself with their structure will help you identify the best approach for retrieving your target information.